Daisuke Takahashi: 2021–22 season

 Muramoto/Takahashi were again assigned to begin the season at the 2021 NHK Trophy, their lone assignment on the Grand Prix for the year.
 Sixth in both segments, they were sixth overall, defeating domestic rivals Komatsubara/Koleto by 7.30 points.
 Both expressed satisfaction with the results, but Takahashi said, "there is still a large gap we want to close to the top teams."
 They went on to win a silver medal at the 2021 CS Warsaw Cup.

 The 2021–22 Japan Championships, the final national qualification event for the 2022 Winter Olympics, pitted Muramoto/Takahashi against Komatsubara/Koleto for the second time that season.
 Muramoto and Takahashi both fell in the rhythm dance, as a result placing second in that segment, five points back of their rivals.
 They won the free dance but took the silver medal overall for the second consecutive year and were subsequently named as alternates for the Japanese Olympic team.
 They were instead assigned to make their World Championship debut later in the season and were named to compete at the Four Continents Championships as well.

-Muramoto/Takahashi won the silver medal at Four Continents, placing second in both segments, despite errors from Takahashi.
-He became the first person to win Four Continents medals in two different disciplines and said he could "hardly put my joy into words" but that he had been frustrated with his mistakes.
+Muramoto/Takahashi won the silver medal at Four Continents, placing second in both segments.
+Takahashi became the first person to win Four Continents medals in two different disciplines and said he could "hardly put my joy into words" but that he had been frustrated with the mistake.

 The team concluded the season at the 2022 World Championships, held in Montpellier with Russian dance teams absent due to the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine.
 Qualifying to the free dance, Muramoto/Takahashi finished sixteenth.